advancedresearch/the_century_of_satire/the-historical-jesus.md

 We know that Revelation was written this way, to make Jews rebel against Romans and has been used through history to incite wars.

 To try understand this from a modern mindset, one can think about the stories of Santa Claus.
-Santa Claus is probably based on a historical character, Nicholar of Myra, but people put origin stories of Santa Claus in different centuries.
+Santa Claus is probably based on a historical character, Nicholas of Myra, but people put origin stories of Santa Claus in different centuries.
 Often a century in the past.